 This blog has noted many times how the pandemic caused an explosion of ecommerce in 2020.
 People being forced to stay inside and the closure of brick-and-mortar stores left consumers with little choice but to turn to alternative forms of acquiring goods.
 More times than not this resulted in them turning to ecommerce.
 What we haven’t really touched on though is the domino effect this has had on the logistics industry, especially in warehousing.
 Increased demand for products and the subsequent competition from retailers to offer the best and fastest service has led to a record £35 billion being invested into logistics in Europe.

-The Effect In Numbers
+The Effect On Logistics In Numbers

 The aforementioned figure of £35 billion is the highest level of investment for seven years.
 Research data, analyzed and published by Comprar Acciones, shows that last year 38.64 billion euros was spent on investments in ecommerce logistics.
-Moreover, leasing activity in Europe increased by 69 percent last year which covered agreements over that equated to roughly 11 million square meters.
+Moreover, leasing activity in Europe increased by 69% last year which covered agreements over that equated to roughly 11 million square meters.
 Among those who signed leases in 2020 were Amazon, DHL, SF Express and XPO Logistics

-By the end of the year, warehouse vacancy rates in Europe were down to a record 5 per cent.
+By the end of the year, warehouse vacancy rates in Europe were down to a record 5%.
 Alibaba, Amazon and third-party logistics service providers were among the key players driving up demand for European warehouses.
 The clamour for warehouses was likely caused by the severe supply chain challenges faced by all ecommerce providers.
 By stocking warehouses early, these providers were prepared to deal with the relentless demand for ecommerce.

 The Major Contributors